Muhammad Shaybani: Death

-Shah Ismail I was alarmed by Shaybani's success and moved against the Uzbeks.

 In 1510, Shaybani Khan was in Herat.
-At this time, Ismail I, having learned about the failures of Shaybani Khan in the battle against the Hazaras, invaded Western Khorasan and began to rapidly advance towards Herat.
+At this time, Ismail I, the Safavid emperor, having learned about the failures of Shaybani Khan and angered by his staunch support of Sunni Islam, moved against the Uzbeks and invaded western Khorasan, rapidly advancing towards Herat.

 Shaybani Khan did not have a strong army at his disposal.
 During the military campaign against the Hazaras, he lost most of his cavalry.
-The main army was stationed in Mawarannahr, so he, having consulted with his emirs, hastened to hide behind the walls of Merv.
+The main army was stationed in Transoxiana, so he, having consulted with his emirs, hastened to hide behind the walls of Merv.
 Safavid troops captured Astrabad, Mashhad, and Sarakhs.
-All Shaybani's emirs who were in Khorasan, including Jan Wafa, fled from the Safavid-Qizilbash army and arrived to Merv.
-Shaybani Khan sent a messenger to Ubaydulla Khan and Muhammad Timur Sultan for help.
-Meanwhile, Shah Ismail surrounded Merv and besieged the city for a whole month, but to no avail.
-Therefore, in order to lure the Khan out of the city, he resorted to a feigned retreat.
+All Shaybani's emirs who were in Khorasan, including Jan Wafa, fled from the Qizilbash soldiers of Safavid Iran and arrived to Merv.
+Shaybani Khan sent a messenger to Ubaydullah Khan of the Khanate of Bukhara and the Timurids for help.
+Meanwhile, Ismail surrounded Merv and besieged the city for a whole month, but to no avail.
+Therefore, to lure the khan out of the city, he resorted to a feigned retreat.

 According to some sources, one of the wives of Muhammad Shaybani Khan, Aisha Sultan Khanum, better known as Moghul Khanum, enjoyed great influence on her husband and his court.
-The sources say that at the Kengesh (council of the Khan), question arouse whether or not to come out of Merv and fight the retreating troops of Shah Ismail.
-The emirs of Shaybani Khan suggested waiting two or three days until the auxiliary forces arrive from Mawarannahr.
-But the beloved wife of Muhammad Shaybani, Mogul Khanum, who took part in the military council, said to the Khan: “And you are afraid of the Qizilbash!
+The sources say that at the Kengesh (council of the Khan), the question arose whether or not to come out of Merv and fight the retreating troops of Shah Ismail.
+The emirs of Shaybani Khan suggested waiting two or three days until the auxiliary forces arrived from Transoxiana.
+Mogul Khanum, who took part in the military council, said to the Khan: “And you are afraid of the Qizilbash!
 If you are afraid, I will take the troops myself and lead them.
 Now is the right moment, there will be no such moment again."
 After these words of Mogul Khanum, everyone seemed to be ashamed, and the Khan's troops went into battle, which resulted in their complete defeat and the death of Shaybani Khan.